filippoberti2020/philip-blog/content/blog/aquila-custom-firmware.md

 Now on the SD card, you need to create a folder named **firmware** in lower case, and inside it you are going to put the firmware **.bin** file that you previously downloaded.
 You should have on the SD card two folders, one named ***firmware*** and the second one named ***DWIN_SET***.
 Now with the 3d printer turn OFF, insert the SD card in the 3d printer's front SD card reader, and then power ON the 3d printer.
 Now wait until you see a check mark on the screen.
 After this, you can turn OFF the printer.
 Now you need to plug the SD card on the back of the display, where there is the SD reader.
 To access it, you will have to remove the display from the printer and remove all the screws on the back of the display.
 Once you've done that, turn ON the printer and wait until you see an orange screen.
+If the screen firmware was installed correctly, this will turn blue and then remain orange (If it did not turn blue or only flashes for a split second then it did not install).
 After you see the orange screen, turn OFF the printer and remove the SD card from the display.
 Put the display back together  without the SD card.
 After this, you can finally turn ON the printer, and you should have the brand new custom firmware running on your 3d printer.

 Enjoy printing!